Access Policies

 - All access policies assigned to those groups are collected

-- Access policies are grouped by category and combined (OR within category, AND across categories)
+- The remainder are grouped by category and combined (OR within category, AND across categories)

 ANDclause to the query